johnalison/obsidian-notes/Journal/18 November 2024 Monday.md

 - Running out of diskspace on ~/home
 - moved `.apptainer -> /uscms/home/jda102/nobackup/.apptainer`
 - Now running !
 - job fails b/c missing Nano input file...
+- [ ] Download NANO locally and add to eos
+- skimmer job now running.
+- Ran in HEAD Run3SyntheticData (**5d94291**) ... cutflow fails.
+- Ran in origin master( **1ac47f3**) ... fails... but not by much
+- Trying in **2e0fad9** ... also fails by a little (should debug master)
+# Hoops
+- 3/4/5s good games

+More skimmer debugging